therishichauhan/DBMS/NOTE.md

 **Recoverable Schedule**

 Schedules in which transactions commit only after all transactions whose changes they read commit are called recoverable schedules.

+**Cascading Schedule**

+When there is a failure in one transaction and this leads to the rolling back or aborting other dependent transactions, then such scheduling is referred to as Cascading rollback or cascading abort

+**Cascadeless Schedule**

+Schedules in which transactions read values only after all transactions whose changes they are going to read commit are called cascadeless schedules.

+**Lock-Based Protocol**

+In this type of protocol, any transaction cannot read or write data until it acquires an appropriate lock on it.

+1. **Shared lock**

+- In a shared lock, the data item can only read by the transaction.

+- It can be shared between the transactions because when the transaction holds a lock, then it can't update the data on the data item.

+2. **Exclusive lock**

+- In the exclusive lock, the data item can be both reads as well as written by the transaction.

+- This lock is exclusive, and in this lock, multiple transactions do not modify the same data simultaneously.

+**Simplistic lock protocol**

+It is the simplest way of locking the data while transaction.
+Simplistic lock-based protocols allow all the transactions to get the lock on the data before insert or delete or update on it.
+It will unlock the data item after completing the transaction.

+**Pre-claiming Lock Protocol**

+- Pre-claiming Lock Protocols evaluate the transaction to list all the data items on which they need locks.

+- Before initiating an execution of the transaction, it requests DBMS for all the lock on all those data items.

+- If all the locks are granted then this protocol allows the transaction to begin.
+When the transaction is completed then it releases all the lock.

+- If all the locks are not granted then this protocol allows the transaction to rolls back and waits until all the locks are granted.

+**Two-phase locking (2PL)**

+- The two-phase locking protocol divides the execution phase of the transaction into three parts.

+- In the first part, when the execution of the transaction starts, it seeks permission for the lock it requires.

+- In the second part, the transaction acquires all the locks.
+The third phase is started as soon as the transaction releases its first lock.

+- In the third phase, the transaction cannot demand any new locks.
+It only releases the acquired locks.

+There are two phases of 2PL:

+**Growing phase**: In the growing phase, a new lock on the data item may be acquired by the transaction, but none can be released.

+**Shrinking phase**: In the shrinking phase, existing lock held by the transaction may be released, but no new locks can be acquired.

+**Strict Two-phase locking (Strict-2PL)**

+- The first phase of Strict-2PL is similar to 2PL.
+In the first phase, after acquiring all the locks, the transaction continues to execute normally.

+- The only difference between 2PL and strict 2PL is that Strict-2PL does not release a lock after using it.

+- Strict-2PL waits until the whole transaction to commit, and then it releases all the locks at a time.

+- Strict-2PL protocol does not have shrinking phase of lock release.